crashbash111/crashbash111/README.md

 # Hi there 👋

 I'm Josh.
-I'm a full-stack developer, a game developer and an Android app maker based in New Zealand.
-My full-time job is teaching IT in tertiary education.
+I'm a full-stack web developer based in New Zealand, who loves making games.
+My full-time job is teaching IT in tertiary education, but you'll often find me on the internet working on my own personal projects.

 ### Languages